Lake · River/Creek · Views · Wildflowers

 This is a challenging hike that's jam-packed with everything; peaks, lakes, long off-trail sections, and great photo opportunities throughout.
 Complete it as a full day-hike or take some time and enjoy camping along the way.

 Need to Know

-Continue up to several more tarns at 8.7 miles and then Island Lake at 9.1 miles.
+to reach Island Lake at 9.1 miles.
 Continue around the west side of Island Lake.
-A small cliff with krummholz is a little tricky.
+A small cliff with krummholz (stunted wind-blown trees) is a little tricky.

-At the Island Lake inlet you can go up Cooper Peak, adding about a mile round trip with 800 feet of non-technical climbing.
+At the Island Lake inlet, there's an optional route up to the top of Cooper Peak (not mapped).
+This will add about a mile round trip, with 800 feet of non-technical climbing.
 Don't try to go directly from the summit of Cooper Peak north to Cooper Pass as there is a cliff.

-Continue from Island Lake through a boulderfield to Cooper Pass.
+From Island Lake, continue through a boulder field to Cooper Pass.
 This section is about 0.5 miles with 450 feet of climbing.
-In July you can easily walk on snowfields to avoid the boulders, especially if you bring microspikes.
+In July, you can easily cross on snowfields to avoid the boulders, especially if you bring microspikes.
 The east side of Cooper Pass is a bit loose in places but nothing difficult.

 The west side of Cooper Pass has large areas of steep, loose scree.
-Go straight down the lowest line of the gully to avoid the loose scree.
-This about a quarter-mile.
-Then you reach steep meadow and descend another quarter-mile to Upper Lake at 10.5 miles.
+Go straight down the lowest line of the gully to avoid the loose scree, for about a quarter-mile.
+Then you'll reach the meadow and descend another quarter-mile to Upper Lake at 10.5 miles.

-If you didn't bring two cars you'll have to walk or hitchhike two miles back to the Monarch Lake trailhead.
+If you didn't bring two cars you'll have to hike or hitchhike two miles back to the Monarch Lake trailhead.